 - 1. Paper-cut designs and quilling have the potential, depending on the design, to align with either of the categories.
-The key design element is whether the design is 2-dimentional or 3-dimentional. - Paper twist articles made from a kit or directions in a craft book or store ARE NOT original and not appropriate in the Visual Arts Paper exhibit area.
-Scrapbooks are also not eligible in Visual Arts Paper but should be exhibited in Visual Arts Scrapbooking.
+The key design element is whether the design is 2-dimentional or 3-dimentional. - 2.
+Paper twist articles made from a kit or directions in a craft book or store ARE NOT original and not appropriate in the Visual Arts Paper exhibit area.
+Scrapbooks are also not eligible in Visual Arts Paper but should be exhibited in Visual Arts Scrapbooking. - 3.
+If creating origami, folded pieces should either be used to create a bigger project such as a mobile or wreath, or multiple pieces of origami should be displayed.
+Exceptions would be if exhibitor created their own folding pattern.